jef-fortunahamid/GreenspotGrocerDBDesign/README.md

 These columns can be grouped into different tables based on their relationships.

 ### Step 2: Plan the Database Structure
 After examining the data, ythe next step is tocreate a relationship database plan.
+The following tables come to mind:
+1. Products Table: Will include columns like `Item num`, `description`, `item type`, `Unit`, `Location`, and `cost`.
+2. Inventory Table: Will store `Item num`, `quantity on-hand`, and `purchase date`.
+3. Sales Table: Will capture sales transactions with columns like `Item num`, `date sold`, `customer`, and q`uantity`.
+4. Vendor Table: Will store vendor details like `vendor name` and `vendor address`.
 ![image](https://github.com/jef-fortunahamid/GreenspotGrocerDBDesign/assets/125134025/c770f742-dfb8-4e67-8d7b-f1b19a89d8bf)